swatkiev/control_repo/terraform/README.md

 aws_secret_access_key = your secret access key

-4. Save file in ".aws" folder
+4. Create ".aws" folder in your home directory and save "credentials" file in ".aws" folder